iitis/Outdoor_Localization_Based_on_LoRa_Networks/README.md

 The data set, which contains around $130,000$ in LoRaWAN messages, was collected in Antwerp, Belgium.
 Each message (each sample) contains $77$ features, including $72$ RSSI values, RX Time, SF, HDOP, Latitude, and Longitude.

-# Machine Learning Based Localization in LoRa
+# Machine Learning-Based Localization in LoRa
-We present the benchmark ML models that we propose for the localization of outdoor devices in RSSI-based LoRaWAN networks: k-NN, CNN, SVR, ANN, and XGBoost.
+We present the benchmark ML models that we propose for the localization of outdoor devices in RSSI-based LoRaWAN networks: k-NN, CNN, SVR, ANN, XGBoost, and LightGBM.

 # Repository Description
 * *Data_Description.ipynb* file contains the data preprocessing stage without the normalization script.
+* *Enhancing_LoRa_based_Outdoor_Localization_Accuracy_Using_Machine_Learning.ipynb* file is a Supplementary Jupyter Notebook, and it presents the architecture of the ML models.